czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 The file explorer (highlighted with a blue box) in the RStudio user interface.
 :::

-The storage quota for home directories is **limited to 10 GB**, therefore this space is suitable for small files and datasets and not suitable for storing large datasets.
+The storage quota for home directories is **limited to 10 GB** per user, therefore this space is suitable for small files and datasets and not suitable for storing large datasets.

 ::::{admonition} Exercise: What can you store in your home directory?
 :class: exercise